anomaly/prestans-docs/source/client.rst

 REST Client
 ===========

-prestans contains a ready made REST Client to allow you to easily make requests and unpack responses from a Prestans enabled server API.
+Prestans contains a ready made REST Client to allow you to easily make requests and unpack responses from a Prestans enabled server API.
 Our client implementation is specific to be used with Google Closure and only speaks `JSON`.

 The client has three important parts: